 Digital PR outweighs traditional in this sense, where it takes away the difficulty of having to persuade journalists and media outlets to create content to share with their audience.
 By optimizing your press releases, companies obtain visibility by appearing higher in search rankings.
 This tactic also provides an incentive for media outlets.
 Because they generally want to create original content to get continuous visibility.

 4) Regularly research new keywords

-As mentioned previously, keyword research needs to be done continuously because market situations can change at any moment.
-As time goes on, new trends and opportunities emerge, and keywords need to be refreshed.
+As mentioned previously, keyword research needs to do continuously because market situations can change at any moment.
+As time goes on, new trends and opportunities emerge, and keywords need to refresh.
 Run an analysis to see which keywords work and which ones are related to current trends.
 It will open doors to new opportunities.

 We may sometimes overlook keywords because using them seems unnecessary.
 However, in the digital PR and marketing world, they set a company apart from others.
-It is what gets brands online visibility and the sales they acquire.
-Keyword research is a process that needs to be done continuously because of the ever-changing landscape of the market.
+Using the right keywords is what gets brands online visibility and the sales they acquire.
+Keyword research needs to be done continuously because of the ever-changing landscape of the market.
 Having reliable content is one thing, but creating it to achieve a particular goal is another.
 SEO and keywords are a bonus to any company’s business strategy.